swt02026/.vim/README.md

 `CMAKE_EXPORT_COMPILE_COMMANDS` when configuring your CMake build.
 Then a file named [compile_commands.json][4] will be created in the build directory.

-Create a file called `.ycm_extra_conf.py` in your project's top directory and add the following line to it:
+We can make use of this file by copying a script to your project's source
+directory:

+    cp ~/.vim/bundle/YouCompleteMe/third_party/ycmd/cpp/ycm/.ycm_extra_conf.py \
+      /YOUR/SOURCE/ROOT/DIR/

+Then open the file `/YOUR/SOURCE/ROOT/DIR/.ycm_extra_conf.py` and change the `compilation_database` variable to point to the directory in which you build with CMake.
+Remember, that is where the `compile_commands.json` file is.

-    compilation_database = 'ABSOLUTE_PATH_TO_YOUR_BUILD_DIRECTORY'
+    compilation_database = '/PATH/TO/YOUR/CMAKE/BUILD/DIR'

 The next time you open a file from your C/C++ project, [YouCompleteMe][3] is smart enough to figure out the include paths etc. on its own.
-Well, somehow.
-In really big and complicated projects, there seem to be issues still.

-To get to know what other options you can place in the `.ycm_extra_conf.py` file you should have a look at

-    view ~/.vim/bundle/YouCompleteMe/third_party/ycmd/cpp/ycm/.ycm_extra_conf.py

 # About